moby/moby/docs/sources/reference/commandline/cli.md

 ### Daemon storage-driver option

-The Docker daemon has support for four different image layer storage drivers: `aufs`, `devicemapper`, `btrfs` and `overlayfs`.
+The Docker daemon has support for several different image layer storage drivers: `aufs`, `devicemapper`, `btrfs` and `overlayfs`.

 The `aufs` driver is the oldest, but is based on a Linux kernel patch-set that